Skip to main content

 Current Protection

-Set overcurrent protection mechanism to prevent the motor from burning out due to stalling or collision.
+Set the over-current protection mechanism to prevent the motor from burning out due to stall or machine collision.

 ParameterDescription

-Peak current limitThe maximum allowable instantaneous current value.
+Peak current limitThe allowed maximum instantaneous current value.

-Saturation currentThe absolute saturation current limit of the driver output.
+Saturation currentThe absolute saturation current upper limit output by the driver.

 In-Position

-Define the trigger condition for the "In-Position" signal.
+Define the trigger conditions for the "In-Position" signal.

 ParameterDescription